 - Make a good first impression.
 Ask your recruiter what to wear.
 If you are unsure of what to wear, dress in layers.
 You can always remove a suit jacket if you find that you are overdressed.
 Bring extra resumes and take notes.

 - Show up early.
 Being late for an interview can kill the opportunity.
 Showing up in the nick of time can leave you flustered and anxious.
 Make sure you know where you are going, how much drive time you need for the time of day, where you are going to park, and how long the walk is to the interview.
 If possible, scope out the location ahead of time with a drive-by.

 - Do your homework.
 Be prepared to:

-- Give specific answers.
+- Give specific answers with specific examples.
 Clients want to see that you can do what they are asking.
-Specific examples paint a picture of how your skills, experiences and successes can be transferrable to what the company needs.
-Never answer a question with “no”.
-Relate a similar experience.
+Specific examples paint a picture of how your skills, experiences, and successes can be transferable to what the company needs.
+Never answer a question with “no”: instead, try to relate a similar experience.

 - Is there anything in my background or in my experiences that would keep us from moving forward?

-- What are next steps?
+- What are the next steps?